 Sadomasochism (SM) is a type of sexual role play that is not about violence but instead about consenting adults enjoying mutual pleasure from dominant and submissive roles.
-The sadist gets sexual satisfaction from dominating, controlling, humiliating, punishing and/or administering pain. (no, listening to a Katy Perry album is not necessarily part of the act) The masochist gets sexual satisfaction from being submissive and being subjected to humiliation, punishment and/or pain.
+The sadist gets sexual satisfaction from dominating, controlling, humiliating, punishing and/or administering pain.
+The masochist gets sexual satisfaction from being submissive and being subjected to humiliation, punishment and/or pain.

 Pain isn’t always negative.
 For some people, pain can be pleasurable.
 Pain can have certain physical effects that can be enjoyable.
-When we are subjected to pain, the body’s own pain-relief system gets activated and we experience a greater release of endorphins.
-Endorphins when release, give us pleasurable feelings such as when we have sex or when we fall in love.
+When we are subjected to pain, our body’s own pain-relief system gets activated, and we experience a greater release of endorphins.
+Endorphins, when released, give us pleasurable feelings such as when we have sex or when we fall in love.
 You can dole out this exquisite pain by, for example, hitting, slapping, using sharp or pointed objects, stretching, pulling, heat/cold, using clamps and other ways, as you can imagine.
 For all types of play there exist all types of equipment, or accessories.
 Feel your way around and let your senses guide you.

-Agree in advance how to signal to each other if one of you wants to slow down or stop altogether (e.g. use a ‘safe word’ or a ‘stop signal’).
-It’s also a good idea to decide in advance what level of safe sex you want to practice (condom, no semen in the mouth etc.).
+Agree in advance how to signal to each other if one of you wants to slow down or stop altogether (e.g., use a ‘safe word’ or a ‘stop signal’).
+It’s also a good idea to decide in advance what level of safe sex you want to practise.
 This makes it easier to relax and give yourself the full pleasure of the sex.

-To reduce the risk of transmitting HIV avoid getting semen and blood in the ass, pussy, mouth and on the upper portion of the cock.
+To reduce the risk of HIV transmission, avoid getting semen and blood in the arse, pussy, mouth and on the upper portion of the cock.
 Also avoid getting semen and blood in the eyes, into open wounds or other damaged skin.

 Remember that different parts of the body have different degrees of sensitivity.
 For example, hitting or applying pressure to the face and throat are not recommended.
 However, the larger muscle groups (such as the butt cheeks and backs of the thighs) can often take a lot more aggression.

-Avoid combining SM sex with alcohol or other drugs (this includes poppers or uppers), as they can impair judgment and raise your pain threshold higher than it normally should be.
+Avoid combining SM sex with alcohol or other drugs (this includes poppers or uppers), as they can impair judgement and raise your pain threshold higher than it normally should be.

-Consent, trust and respect for other’s boundaries are fundamental to BDSM, ensuring that everyone involved can fully enjoy the experience.
+Consent, trust, and respect for each other’s boundaries are fundamental to BDSM, ensuring that everyone involved can fully enjoy the experience.
 Power play that includes ‘force’ and ‘resistance’ are often a fundamental part of BDSM – the submissive disobeys and gets punished.
-Our societal norms and our upbringing tell us that ‘no means no’, but that boundary is not necessarily the norm in the context of BDSM.
+Our societal norms tell us that ‘no means no’, but playing with those words as an enacted fantasy may increase sexual pleasure.
 It can be very hot to smack someone’s butt cheeks until they’re gorgeously tender.
 Even more sexy to do so if the slave is begging for mercy.
-We recommend that you talk in advance about what you’re prepared to do and what your boundaries are.
-Any of the participants is entitled to stop the game at any time, which makes it extra important to agree in advance how to signal you want to stop or slow down.
-You could have special words or signals that mean, for instance, ‘That’s OK/carry on/MORE MORE MORE’, ‘Slow down/take it easy/Chill out or ‘Stop/take a break.
-There can also be non-verbal signals, find one that suits the sex you have.
+It’s recommendable to talk in advance about what you’re prepared to do and what your boundaries are.
+Any of the participants is entitled to stop the game at any time, but if saying “No” is a part of the game, you are better off using other words to make your wishes known.
+Those other words are called safe words.
+You could have special words or signals that mean, for instance, ‘That’s OK/carry on/MORE MORE MORE’, ‘Slow down/take it easy/Chill out’ or ‘Stop/take a break’.
+There can also be non-verbal signals – find one that suits the sex you have.
 These code words and signals must always be respected.